Cop (film): Plot

-Dutch tells Hopkins to lay low while the mess he has created is sorted out.
-Pratt invites Hopkins over for sex, but when he gets there, she has been murdered and placed on the stove in the position that she last had sex with Hopkins.
-At the station, Hopkins and Dutch get McCarthy to go through the yearbook against a cross-reference of suspects.
-They are interrupted by their superior who suspends Hopkins.
-When Hopkins returns to the interrogation room, he sees that McCarthy has run to a phone booth across the street.
-She calls Bobby Franco, who was in the poetry club with her, warning him that Hopkins is dangerous and will suspect that he is the killer.
-She realized Franco has sent her the poems every year, and she refuses to believe that he could be a murderer.
-When Hopkins grabs the phone, she hears Franco threaten him and realizes that he is in fact the killer.
-Franco and Hopkins agree to meet at the high school, where they have a shootout in the gym.
-When Franco runs out of bullets, he taunts Hopkins, believing that he has to lawfully arrest him.
-Hopkins tells Franco: "Well, there's some good news, and there's some bad news.
-The good news is you're right, I'm a cop and I gotta take you in.
-The bad news is, I've been suspended, and I don't give a fuck.", and quickly shoots Franco three times.
+Pratt calls Hopkins again, desiring another hookup, but when he arrives at her apartment, he discovers she has been murdered and her body propped up in the kitchen, where they had previously had sex.
+At the police station, Hopkins and Dutch persuade McCarthy to examine the yearbook in order to cross-reference suspects, but they are interrupted by their police captain, who reminds Hopkins of his suspension and orders him to leave.
+When Hopkins returns to the interrogation room, he sees that McCarthy has left and run to a phone booth across the street.
+She calls Bobby Franco, another member of her high school poetry club, to warn him that Hopkins might harass him, but Hopkins shows up at the phone booth and causes Franco to reveal that he is not only the person who has been sending McCarthy flowers and poems, but also the killer.
+Franco demands that Hopkins meet him at the high school to settle the score.

+At the high school, Franco lures Hopkins into the gym, and a shootout occurs.
+Eventually, Hopkins overpowers and disarms Franco, who surrenders.
+Franco taunts Hopkins, reasoning that as Hopkins is a cop, he is obligated to arrest him.
+Hopkins responds, "Well, there's some good news, and there's some bad news.
+The good news is, you're right; I'm a cop, and I gotta take you in." as Franco smirks, thinking he'd get arrested.
+However, Hopkins says, "The bad news is, I've been suspended, and I don't give a fuck.", as Franco goes from smug to alarmed as he is shot and killed in cold blood offscreen, and Hopkins cocks his shotgun before the screen cuts to black.